 Recently, these behavioural interventions have been made media-friendly with the name ‘nudging’, but going back as far simple carrots and sticks, any behavioural change hinges on making what you want appealing enough to induce a change in behaviour.

 Nudging is complex.
 Or Nudge Theory is it seems, on Wikipedia:

-“Nudge is a concept in behavioral science, political theory and behavioral economics which proposes positive reinforcement and indirect suggestions as ways to influence the behavior and decision making of groups or individuals.”
+“Nudge is a concept in behavioural science, political theory and behavioural economics which proposes positive reinforcement and indirect suggestions as ways to influence the behaviour and decision making of groups or individuals.”